science64/PDF-Converter/README.md

 This project is supported by ChatGPT for making the GUI faster.

 It is under MIT copyright.
 You can use it and share with others.

 If you find it useful and wants me to improve, please reach out!
-You can also support me If you find it useful.
+You can also support me via https://www.buymeacoffee.com/science64